 Companies can make a real difference and help promote Electronics in schools by supporting our “Electronics Everywhere” project.
 With your support, we want to provide an opportunity for children to develop their interest in Electronics and engineering through the school curriculum, and invest in schools by providing “Electronics Everywhere” resources across the UK.
 Since the project began in 2017, 550 schools have received kits, thanks largely to our supporting companies.

 “Electronics Everywhere” shows young people how engaging Electronics can be.
-In collaboration with the University of Southampton, the UKESF provides specially designed circuit boards to teach core Electronics concepts to A-level students in Physics (the Music Mixer) and Computer Science (the Logic & Arithmetic Kit).
+In collaboration with the University of Southampton, the UKESF provides specially designed circuit boards, designed and manufactured in the UK, to teach core Electronics concepts to A-level students in Physics (the Music Mixer) and Computer Science (the Logic & Arithmetic Kit).

 Find out more about the project and how your company could get involved HERE.

 Following the success of The IET-funded pilot in 2017, the Music Mixer project was significantly up-scaled for 2018 with generous support from the ERA Foundation and 15 companies in the Electronics sector, and has continued to grow from there.
 Working with supporting companies and the Institute of Physics, the focus is to provide secondary schools with classroom resources and train their Physics teachers in Electronics.

 In 2018 we continued our partnership with the University of Southampton by supporting the Logic & Arithmetic Kit.
 Through The IET’s Engineering Education Grant Scheme, funding was secured to develop these boards further and undertake a successful pilot project.
 Following this, Southampton now runs training sessions for Computer Science teachers and we provide classroom kits for their schools.

 Companies can make a real difference and help promote Electronics in schools by getting involved with this project: click HERE to find out how.